run2bizdocs/documentation/en-us/docs/4biz-helium/platform-administration/authentication/okta.md

 *4th Step: Include required information in the 4biz configured on Okta:*

 1. You will need to configure some data in the WildFly directory.
-Access the directory, open the "/standalone/configuration" folder and change the file "citsmart.cfg".
+Access the directory, open the "/standalone/configuration" folder and change the file "4biz.cfg".

     ![Wildfly Directory](images/okta.img11.png)

-2. Accessed the file, you need to include this information in the file "citsmart.cfg":
+2. Accessed the file, you need to include this information in the file "4biz.cfg":

    a) In the line *SAML2_HOST* and *SAML2_PORT* include the address and port of the 4biz application;